varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-3-dir/Single-Index-Models.md

  * Limited liability means that the most shareholders can lose in the event of failure of the corporation is their original investment.
 Unlike owners of unincorporated businesses, whose creditors can lay claim to the personal assets of the owner (house, car, furniture), corporate shareholders may at worst have worthless stock.
 They are not personally liable for the firm’s obligations.

-In this lecture, we'll build upon our earlier discussion of [macroscopic](../chapter-2-dir/stochastic-differential-equations.md) and [microscopic](../chapter-2-dir/agent-based-market-models.md) models of asset price, to begin thinking about the risk and reward of owning shares of stock.
+In this lecture, we'll build upon our earlier discussion of [macroscopic](../chapter-2-dir/stochastic-differential-equations.md) and [microscopic](../chapter-2-dir/agent-based-market-models.md) models of asset price, and begin thinking about the risk and reward of owning shares of stock.
 In particular, we will:

 * Develop tools to model the _reward_ of a stock, which we'll call the {ref}`content:references:return`.
 * Develop tools to model the _risk_ of a stock, which we'll call the {ref}`content:references:risk-volatility`.
+* Introduce one of the simplest investment strategies the {ref}`content:references:buy-and-hold-strategy`.

 ---

 (content:references:return)=
 ## Return
-The return of an asset is a measure of the difference in the price of that asset between two time periods.
+The return of an asset is a measure of the price difference of that asset between two time periods.
 Return can be calculated in many ways; two common approaches are the percentage or fractional return and the logarithmic return.